 Skip to main content

-Tongue tie is understood to be an anatomical difference with the lingual frenulum (piece of tissue connecting the tongue to the base of the mouth) leading to reduced tongue mobility / function.
+Tongue tie is understood to be an anatomical difference where the lingual frenulum (piece of tissue connecting the tongue to the base of the mouth) is short or tight.
+It can lead to reduced tongue mobility / function and in some cases a negative impact on breastfeeding.

 Some research suggests that our current understanding of tongue tie is based on misunderstood oral structures and a tendency to view normal variations in anatomy as problematic.
-The issue of tongue tie attracts speculation due to the reliance on appearance as a diagnostic parameter and the subjective nature of tongue tie assessments.
-Furthermore, rates of tongue tie have increased exponentially over the past 20 years which has created doubt around the true prevalence of the condition.
+The issue of tongue tie attracts speculation due to the reliance on appearance as a diagnostic parameter, the lack of internationally used definition and the subjective nature of tongue tie assessments.
+Furthermore, rates of tongue tie have increased exponentially over the past 20 years, casting doubt around the true prevalence of the condition.

 In this post we will discuss what the literature says in terms of tongue tie characteristics, prevalence, diagnostics and treatment.